Chair of Governors

 Sophie is a foundation governor, as a member of the Leathersellers' Company.
 Her professional career has been largely spent in the civil service, with a spell in consulting.
 Sophie is currently Director of External Affairs at Virgin Money, where she helps to manage the bank's interests in public policy, including education and skills, financial exclusion and mental health.
 Sophie lives in Camberwell, where she has two little girls in school and nursery.

 Paul is now a co-opted governor, having been parent governor for Prendergast School for several years.
-He is Vice-Chair of the Governing Board and Chair of the HR Committee.
+Paul was elected Vice-Chair of the Governing Board in November 2013 before standing down as Vice Chair in July 2017.
+He has been Chair of the HR Committee since September 2013.
 Educated at St Olave’s School and at Lancaster and London universities, Paul has been deputy and chief executive of national charities for 30 years.
 As a South London resident for all of his life his passion is to see our young people achieve at school and do well in life.

 Richard has been the Headmaster of Colfe’s School since September 2005.
 He began his teaching career at Sevenoaks School in 1983 as a Classics teacher.
 Subsequent posts of responsibility at Sevenoaks included International Baccalaureate Co-ordinator and Director of Studies.
 In 1998 Richard moved to Forest School as Deputy Warden.
 Forest is the only major independent school in London's East End.
 In addition to being a Federation governor, Richard is also a school governor at Deptford Green School and the British School of Paris.
 Richard was educated at Methodist College Belfast and Jesus College Cambridge where he graduated in Classics.
 During the latter part of his time at university and the early part of his teaching career he participated in four seasons of Mediterranean archaeology.